What is the Sanguine Personality Temperament?

 Sanguine Temperament Traits

-People with the Sanguine Temperament Type have a wide range of emotions and also a wide range of behaviors.
+People with the Sanguine Temperament Type have many emotions and behaviors.

 Sanguine Temperament people are playful and impulsive.